mjpritchard/test-decap-help/content/docs/software-on-jasmin/jaspy-envs.md

 If you would like us to add a new package, or an updated version, to the Jaspy environments on JASMIN then please use one of the following approaches:

-  1. E-mail the [JASMIN Helpdesk](mailto:support@jasmin.ac.uk) with the subject: "Request for Jaspy update: <package name>"
+  1. Contact the JASMIN helpdesk with the subject: "Request for Jaspy update: <package name>"
   2. Get a GitHub account and add an issue to the `ceda-jaspy-envs` repository at:
     1. <https://github.com/cedadev/ceda-jaspy-envs/issues/new>